 |CHEM1215||General Chemistry I||3|

 |CHEM1215L||General Chemistry I Lab||1|

 Program Accreditation and Approvals

-The Luna Community College Nursing Program is approved by the New Mexico State Board of Nursing.
+The Luna Community College Nursing Program is on full approval with warning by the New Mexico State Board of Nursing.

 6301 Indian School NE, Suite 710